Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Transition amplitude and absorption rate

 where $ \Omega_{Q}^{\{\alpha\}}(\mathbf{R})$ is the quadrupole Rabi frequency.
-The final state of the system in the absorption process comprises a continuous band of energy of width $\hbar\gamma$ where $\gamma $ is the quadrupole spontaneous emission rate in free space.
+The final state of the system in the absorption process comprises a continuous band of energy of width $\hbar\gamma$ where $\gamma $ is the de-excitation rate involved in the quadrupole transition.
 In this case, the absorption rate is governed by the form of Fermi's golden rule \cite{Bougouffa, Barnett2002} with a density of states

 where $\mathcal{\rho}_{\omega_a}(\omega) $ is the density of the final state which is well represented by a Lorentzian distribution of states of width (FWHM) matching the free space spontaneous quadrupole emission rate.
 Thus